echebbi/ekumi/docs/extend-ekumi/add_scripting_language.rst

 How to add a new scripting language?
 -------------------------------------

-A new one can be defined by contributing to the ``fr.kazejiyu.ekumi.model.languages`` extension point.
+A new one can be defined by contributing to the ``fr.kazejiyu.ekumi.core.languages`` extension point.

 It requires one class that implements the ``ScriptingLanguage`` interface.